-Please send resume and contact information for three references to: email@example.com.
-Please include a writing sample detailing why you want to work at CUSLAR, and what you consider to be major issues facing Latin America today.
+- a 2-page cover letter detailing why you want to work at CUSLAR, your qualifications for this position, and what you consider to be major issues facing Latin America today

-Interviews will happen in May and the position will start in June 2021.
+Interviews will happen in August and the position will start in time for the Fall 2022 semester.

 No phone calls, please — questions can be sent to email@example.com.